 And I don’t mean just posting them to social media.
-You also need to network online by commenting on other blogs and mingling with like-minded people in social media hangouts, such as LinkedIn Groups and Google+ Communities.
+You also need to network online by commenting on other blogs and mingling with like-minded people in social media hangouts, such as Facebook and LinkedIn Groups.

 Not only are these people more likely to respond to your posts and subscribe to your blog, but many of these gatherings are places where you can learn great new stuff and also pick up new ideas for your posts.

 But if you really want to build influence, get exposure and ramp up those subscriber numbers then there’s one thing that you really should do at one stage or another.

 What’s more, not every website expects you to guest post for free.
 Some do actually pay you to blog for them.